A Note from Our Director | May 2026

 Picture 1- Hilmar Cluster Ribbon Cutting Ceremony at the Central processing Facility Site on November 19, 2025

 In 2019, the Hilmar Cluster was awarded more than $6.0 million total in grant funding for five projects: Ahlem Farms Dairy Biogas, Charles Ahlem Ranch Dairy Biogas, Clauss & Sunwest Dairy Biogas, James Ahlem Dairy Biogas & Nyman Brothers Dairy Biogas through DDRDP for the development of the cluster (Picture 2).
-Given the capital-intensive nature of these projects, DDRDP grants have played a pivotal role in getting more projects built on California dairy farms.
+Given the capital-intensive nature of these projects, DDRDP grants, which require a 50% match by awardees, have played a pivotal role in getting more projects built on California dairy farms.

 Picture 2- Digester and Conditioning Plant (Hilmar, CA)